Going to America: Alternative ending

 The episode was always intended to be the last Father Ted; in the original script, the last scene was to be set at the "It's Still Great Being a Priest" conference with Father Kevin once again on the window ledge and once again Ted arriving on the ledge, except this time it is not to stop him from jumping but to join him, because he was depressed that the intended trip to America fell through and he would have to stay on Craggy Island forever.
 This ending was abandoned in favour of a montage of clips from all three series of the show.
 The writers had initial concerns that their original conclusion would not work – Morgan's sudden death confirmed their decision to drop the ending, with the idea now seeming especially tacky.

 The episode was filmed on 27 February 1998.
 Dermot Morgan died from a heart attack the following day, at age 45.

-Production

-This episode does not normally contain a credits sequence at the end, as it is replaced by the clips montage.
-The episode's guest cast is listed alongside the lead actors in the opening credits.

-While filming the scene in which Ted dances to "Theme from Shaft," Tommy Tiernan continually flubbed his lines.
-As a result, Dermot Morgan was required to perform the dance repeatedly, despite pains in his heart.
-In a 2009 interview, Tiernan speculated that this contributed to Morgan's fatal heart attack the following day.

-Montage clips

-A clip is shown from each episode, in reverse order of airdate.